-Comparison of goal and Web service post-conditions is similar to the pre-conditions, except for some changes in predicates' parameters.
+Comparison of goal and Web service postconditions is similar to that of the preconditions, except for some changes in predicates' parameters.

-- 5) As it is shown in line 11 of listing 2, contents of knowledge base GoalWsAttModule which already consisted of goal pre-condition's attributes and concepts is erased in order to replace with the new data. - 6) Attributes and concepts of Web service post-conditions are moved into GoalWsAttModule by %FindGoalOrWsAtt predicate in line 12 of listing 2.
+- (5) As it is shown in line (11) of Listing 7, contents of knowledge base GoalWsAttModule which already consisted of goal precondition's attributes and concepts are erased in order to be replaced with the new data. - (6) Attributes and concepts of Web service postconditions are moved into GoalWsAttModule by %Find-GoalOrWsAtt predicate in line (12) of Listing 7. - (7) Attributes and concepts of goal postconditions are extracted via %DC/2 predicate, and the results are stored in ?Goal_Post_Att_Cnp variable as it is shown in line (13).